CSB5/driver_evaluation/README.md

 ### Number of driver per patients
 **sample_nb_driver_cat_RANK_ALL.dat:**
-	Matrix (column: method, row: number of driver [0, 1, 2-3, 4-8, 9-15, 16-25, >26) where a cell represents the fraction of patients for a number of predicted driver category
+	Matrix (column: method, row: number of driver [0, 1, 2-3, 4-8, 9-15, 16-25, >26]) where a cell represents the fraction of patients for a number of predicted driver category

 ### Concordance with gold standard
 The methods were evaluated on how well their patient-specific predictions identified cancer driver genes at the patient level based on three standard measures: precision, recall  and the F1 score that combines both precision and recall using the same gold standard as for the cohort based evaluation.

-The following files contain the evaluation using the top 5 (top 3 and top 10) predictions:
+The following files contain the evaluation using the top 5 predictions:

+(Similar files are also available for the top 3 and top 10 predictions.)

 **sample_precision_RANK_5.dat:**
 	Matrix (column: method, row: sample ID) where a cell represents the precision